rafaelcgs10/cli3DS/README.md

 ## TODO

-- [ ] Abstract options as a class.
+- [x] Abstract options as a class.
-- [ ] Pagination for dealing with long lists of options.
+- [x] Pagination for dealing with long lists of options.
-- [ ] Multiple menus navegation.
+- [x] Multiple menus navegation.
 - [ ] Options can be selectable.
 - [ ] Manage multiple screens.
 - [ ] Other kinds of screens that are not menus, such as information screens or splash screens.
+- [ ] Improve general menu/view presentation.

 Feel free to help me out with those tasks!